 If someone says something false or negative, just let it roll off you, rise above it.
 You can’t please everyone.
 There will be other reviews, which will be positive, and factually correct.
 Enjoy those and just ignore the others.

 Negative reviews may not even hurt your sales.

 Many people are going to look at your book page, and the book’s reviews.

-One – or even a number of negative reviews – won’t sink a book’s sales.
+One – or even a number of negative reviews – won’t sink a book’s sales!
 (But an author behaving poorly will.)
-What bugs one reviewer might be just what another reviewer will like about the book.
-In any case, potential buyers like seeing a range of opinions, so they can make up their own.
+What bothers one reviewer might be just what another reviewer will like about the book.

-People also want to look at a range of reviews.
-Every reviewer having the same reaction to a book isn’t natural.
-People will have a variety of opinions (and even what they believe to be fact).
-That’s what you want – When everyone posts the same, super-positive, perfect-5-star reviews it can seem fishy.
+Potential buyers also want to look at a range of reviews.
+People will naturally have a variety of opinions (and even what they believe to be fact).
+That’s what you want; when everyone posts the same, super-positive, perfect-5-star reviews it can seem fishy.
 Readers expect – and respect – some dissent.

-Remember, even beloved authors like Shakespeare, JK Rowling, and Dr. Seuss have negative reviews.
-And, think of all the times you read a negative movie review – but bought a ticket anyway, to see for yourself.
+Remember, even beloved authors like Shakespeare, JK Rowling, and Dr. Seuss have critical reviews.
+And, think of all the times you read a critical movie review – but bought a ticket anyway, to see for yourself.